shakacode/react_on_rails/docs/guides/rails-webpacker-react-integration-options.md

 As mentioned, you don't _need_ to use a gem to integrate Rails with React.

-If you're not concerned with view helpers to pass props or server rendering, can do it yourself:
+If you're not concerned with view helpers to pass props or server rendering, you can do it yourself:

 ```erb
 <%# views/layouts/application.html.erb %>